astral-sh/ruff/README.md

 2. Flake8 has a plugin architecture and supports writing custom lint rules.
 (Instead, popular Flake8 plugins are re-implemented in Rust as part of Ruff itself.)

+### How does Ruff compare to Pylint?

+At time of writing, Pylint implements 409 total rules, while Ruff implements 224, of which at least 60 overlap with the Pylint rule set.
+Subjectively, Pylint tends to implement more rules based on type inference (e.g., validating the number of arguments in a function call).

+Like Flake8, Pylint supports plugins (called "checkers"), while Ruff implements all checks natively.

+Unlike Pylint, Ruff is capable of automatically fixing its own lint errors.

+Pylint parity is being tracked in [#689](https://github.com/charliermarsh/ruff/issues/689).

 ### Which tools does Ruff replace?

 Today, Ruff can be used to replace Flake8 when used with any of the following plugins: